Configure Wire-Server for federation¶

 IMPORTANT: Once this option is set, it cannot be changed without breaking experience for all the users which are already using the backend.

-Consequences of the choice of Backend Domain¶
+Consequences of the choice of a backend domain

-You need control over a specific subdomain of this Backend Domain (to set an SRV DNS record as explained in the next section).
+You need control over a specific subdomain of this backend domain (to set an SRV DNS record as explained in the next section).
 Without this control, you cannot federate with anyone.

 Example: Let’s say you choose